- Why Us

 As a general rule, all team members who have to follow or oversee a process or procedure should receive adequate training to do so.
 And that means everyone who falls into this category.
 For some companies, a habit of exempting management or senior-level staff from ongoing training has crept in.
 The problem is, this quickly leads to a situation where management is out of the loop on a host of issues that can quickly snowball.

 All medical device companies should establish a dedicated training management workflow where ongoing training activities are performed regularly and monitored continuously.
 Any time a procedure or policy changes, any personnel involved with that procedure should be retrained on the most up-to-date version.

 One best practice is to manage training activities and records within a central documentation system which serves as everyone’s single source of truth in order to provide the right training, for the right people, at the right time.

-You can avoid these quality mistakes from happening to you, however, with Greenlight Guru’s Medical Device Success Platform.
+You can avoid these quality mistakes from happening to you, however, with Greenlight Guru’s QMS software.
 It’s the only QMS software designed specifically for the medical device industry, which means it’s designed to help you stay proactive and ahead of any potential pitfalls.

 Get your free demo today and see what a medical device-specific QMS can do for you.